Online entries are now open and payment details can be submitted online.

 For the Guadeloupe to Antigua Race, the entry fee will be US $50 for all boats up to 50 feet of measured overall length.
 For boats over 50 feet of measured overall length, the entry fee will be US $1 per foot.

 For the Peters & May Round Antigua Race, the entry fee for all classes will be US $3 per foot of measured overall length.

 Paid entries withdrawing on or before April 21, 2017 will receive a refund of the entry fee, less a 20% administration fee.
 Entries withdrawing after April 21, 2017 will not receive a refund except in exceptional circumstances at the discretion of the Organising Authority.

 A refundable cash deposit of US $50 or its equivalent will be charged to all boats requiring identification numbers.
 The deposit will be refunded upon return of the identification numbers to the Committee Desk by 12 noon on Saturday, May 6.

 All boats in the CSA Monohull classes must have a valid 2017 digitally-certified CSA rating certificate.
 All boats in the CSA Bareboat classes must have a valid 2017 digitally-certified CSA bareboat certificate.
-All multihull entries must obtain a CSA multihull rating at www.caribbean-sailing.com by no later than 12 noon on Wednesday, April 26, 2017 in order to race.
-All information submitted is subject to verification by the Multihull Measurer.
+All multihull entries must obtain a multihull rating by contacting the Regatta Measurer at email@example.com by no later than 12 noon on Wednesday, April 26, 2017 in order to race.
+All information submitted is subject to verification by the Regatta Measurer.
 Bareboat charter companies will take care of obtaining a rating for all multihull bareboats.

 CSA Official Measurers in Antigua are: